Introduction

 Neonate/infant vaccine: Safety data on concomitant administration with EPI vaccines should be acceptable.

-Phase 4 safety study should be prepared to address any unexpected event of specific interest which would have occurred during pre-licensure clinical trials and to assess any adverse event that was too rare to be observed in clinical trials.
+A Phase 4 safety study should be prepared to address any unexpected event of special interest identified during pre-licensure clinical trials and to assess the presence of any adverse event that was too rare to be observed in pre-licensure clinical trials.

-Phase 4 safety studies should be also be prepared to assess or confirm the safety profile in specific populations that were not fully evaluated in pre-licensure trials e.g. HIV infected individuals.
+Phase 4 safety studies should also be prepared to assess or confirm the safety profile in relevant specific populations that were not fully evaluated in pre-licensure trials e.g. HIV infected individuals or pregnant and breastfeeding individuals.